annsudo/katacoda-scenarios/Monolithic to micro services/step5.md

 💩 **Effort while deploying**

 Each deployable unit must be functional independently.
-Some parts of code need will need to be dublicated across services.
+Some parts of code need will need to be duplicated across services.

-💩 **Changes can effect multiple services**
+💩 **Changes can affect multiple services**

 Let´s say you change a structure of *JSON file* our *podcast-info-service* provides.
-The catalog componet won´t be able to use it anymore since different java-object structure is expected.
+The catalog component won´t be able to use it anymore since different java-object structure is expected.
 To solve such issues: dependencies between microservices must be managed appropriately.

 💩 **Independent testing**

 Independent component implies independent testing.
-More micro serveses leads to more interfaces to test.
+More micro serveses lead to more interfaces to test.

 ### Advantages with micro services

-⭐ **Independency and Flexibility**
+⭐ **Independence and Flexibility**

 Developers can work on, test and deploy different components independently of each other.
 As well as use different languages/frameworks for different components.